pmerienne/trident-ml/README.md

 # Trident-ML
-Trident-ML aims to provide distributed online machine learning algorithms.
+Trident-ML is a Trident library for distributed online machine learning.

 It currently supports :
 * Linear classification (Perceptron, Passive-Aggresive, Winnow)